tomkelly111/Portfolio1/README.md

 ### Results Page
 The Results page contains a table of the three most recent tournament winners.
 This can be updated with new winners after each game and lists the date the game was played and the amount won.

+## Thank You Page
+Once the user completes the Sign Up form on the Register Page, they are brought to a Thank You page which contains the header and links to the rest of the site, avoiding the user being brought away from the site and allowing easy navigation back to other areas of the site.

+## Footer
+The footer appears on each page of the site and contains links to Facebook, Instagram and Twitter.

 ## Testing
 <table>
             <tr>